 How to Acclimate a Cat to a New Home

-How do you go about introducing a cat to a new home?
-This adjustment can be very difficult for a cat, especially if it is a stray that’s used to living outdoors.
+How do you go about introducing a cat to their new home?
+This adjustment can be very difficult for a cat, especially if they are a stray that’s used to living outdoors.
 During the initial adjustment period, you will need patience and understanding to help your new cat feel more at home.

-So, what are some techniques for bringing a cat home?
-It may take several weeks for your cat to adjust to their new living situation, but it primarily needs to get used to you as their new provider of love, food, and shelter.
+It may take several weeks for your cat to adjust to their new living situation, but they primarily need to get used to you as their new provider of love, food, and shelter.
 It is not uncommon for cats to display behavioral problems during this adjustment period, but these problems should disappear in time.
 If your cat hides under the furniture, just sit and talk quietly to the cat.
-Also, place their food and litter box are within reach.
+Also, place their food and litter box within reach.

 When you take your cat out of the carrier, immediately show them the location of the litter box.
 Provide a bowl of water, but don’t feed them immediately, and try not to overwhelm the cat with attention.
 Allow them to acclimate to their new surroundings on their own terms.